KevinGAleman/slack-rlbot/README.md

 ## Usage
 First you'll need to authorize the app for your team by hitting https://rlbot.co/login.

 Next, you can start ~~spamming~~ sending emotes to your team.
-Command structure current has two possible use cases:
+Command structure currently has two possible use cases:

 `/rl whatasave` - Sends "What a save!" with an indicator of who sent it.